15 Best State Parks in Wisconsin You Should Visit This Year

 3. Copper Falls State Park, Wisconsin

-- Accommodation Options: The best way to enjoy the beauty here is by renting a cabin or a cottage.
+• Accommodation Options: The best way to enjoy the beauty here is by renting a cabin or a cottage.
 On VRBO, I found this scenic waterfront Log Home and this cabin rental comes with its own dock.

 The deep gorges, ancient lava flows, and spectacular waterfalls make Copper Falls State Park Wisconsin one of the most scenic parks.
-On top, it’s considered one of the best Wisconsin state parks with waterfalls.

-Located about two miles northeast of Mellen in Ashland County, one can reach it by taking State Highway 13 to the north side of Mellen and turn (northeast) on State Highway 169.
+Located about two miles northeast of Mellen in Ashland County, one can reach it by taking State Highway 13 to the north side of Mellen and turning (northeast) on State Highway 169.
 Go about 1.8 miles and the park’s entrance will be on your left.

 This state park offers hiking, picnicking, fishing, and swimming as well as other activities, but one of the main highlights is the North Country National Scenic Trail.